lucidsoftware/sbt-cross/README.md

 (This doesn't work in recent SBT versions due to https://github.com/sbt/sbt/issues/2290)

+### Additional crossing

+You can cross by more than just Scala versions, and even chaining cross versions.
+There is currenly no documentation for this, but `LibraryVersionAxis` is an example.

 ## Contributions

 We welcome issues, questions, and contributions on our GitHub project ([https://github.com/lucidsoftware/sbt-cross](github.com/lucidsoftware/sbt-cross)).